hulto/SECCDC-PCDC/linux/hardening/general.md

   - `sysdig`
   - `csysdig`[^1]
     - This is a terminal-based GUI for Sysdig.
 This is a great option for actively trying to figure out what is happening on a given system in live time.
 By pressing F2, you can get other information about your system, such as currently open files, network connections, etc.
+    - Some of the more interesting views:
+      - Spy Users
+      - Spy syslog
+      - Connections
+      - Directories
+      - Files

+## unhide
+This is a simple but neat linux tool that tries to find "hidden" processes.
+- `sudo apt install -y unhide`
+- `unhide brute`

 [^1]: You'll need to run this with `sudo`.
-Also, if you get an error with something about xterm-256 color, try running `export TERM=xterm`, make sure xterm is installed, and try again.
+Also, if you get an error with something about xterm-256color, try running `export TERM=xterm`, make sure xterm is installed, and try again.